-- Press the PGM MGT key: The TNC opens the file manager.
+- ▶ Press the PGM MGT key: The TNC opens the file management.
 The file management of the TNC is arranged much like the file management on a PC with the Windows Explorer.
-The file management enables you to manipulate data on the TNC hard disk - Use the arrow keys to select the folder in which you want to open the new file - Enter a file name with the extension .H: The TNC then automatically opens a program and asks for the unit of measure for the new program - To select the unit of measure, press the MM or INCH soft key: The TNC automatically starts the workpiece blank definition (See "Defining a workpiece blank", page 49)
+The file management enables you to manipulate data on the TNC hard disk - ► Use the arrow keys to select the folder in which you want to open the new file - ► Enter any desired file name with the extension .H: The TNC then automatically opens a program and asks for the unit of measure for the new program - Selecting the unit of measure: Press the MM or INCH soft key